Search

 SERVICE

 I served, from February 2014 to January 2017, on the Board of Governors of the Mathematical Association of America as the Governor-at-Large for High School Teachers.
-As the High School Governor, I was also ex-officio member of the Council on Outreach Programs, the Committee for the American Mathematics Competition, and the Committee for the Edith May Sliffe Award.
+As the High School Governor, I was also ex-officio member of the Council on Outreach Programs, the Committee for the American Mathematics Competition, and the Committee for the Edyth May Sliffe Award.

 My work with the MAA involved chairing the Sliffe Award Committee from 2016 to 2022, chairing the Teachers of Advanced High School Mathematics Special Interest Group of the MAA from 2016 to 2021, and being the MAA Representative on the national Mu Alpha Theta Governing Council since 2014.
 I have also written a few Mu-level tests for the National Mu Alpha Theta Convention from 2016 to 2019.